zenecture/neuroflow/README.md

 val net = Network(Input(50) :: Hidden(20, fn) :: Hidden(10, gn) :: Output(2, fn) :: HNil, settings)
 ```

-Be aware that a default network must start with one `Input(i)` layer and end with one `Output(i, fn)` layer.
-Ill-defined network architectures will not compile.
+Be aware that a network must start with one `Input(i)` layer and end with one `Output(i, fn)` layer.
+If a network doesn't follow this rule, it won't compile.

 # Training